LucasPilla/Sorting-Algorithms-Visualizer/README.md

 ## How to contribute:
 - Implement new Algorithms:
-   - Check the Repository Wiki to see algorithms already implemented.
+   - Check algorithms folder to see algorithms already implemented.
    - Chose a new algorithm and Create an issue called: "Implement algorithm_name"
    - Make your Pull Request linked to the respective issue
 - Report bugs and give feedbacks